 - Place: Belmont Park in Elmont, New York

-The odds to win the 2021 Belmont Stakes were released shortly after the conclusion of the Preakness Stakes, listing the top contending three-year-old horses available to race.
-While the field for the June 5 event will be officially announced on Tuesday, June 1, the current odds have Essential Quality and Rombauer as 3/1 co-favorites.
+The odds to win the 2022 Belmont Stakes were released shortly after the conclusion of the Preakness Stakes, listing the top contending three-year-old horses available to race.
+While the field for the June 11 event will be officially announced closer to the race, the current odds have Mo Donelgal as a 9/4 favorite.

 Picks and predictions

-Covers' lead horse racing analyst, Monique Vág, gives her best bets, including her favorite early pick to win, in her Belmont Stakes picks and predictions article.
+Covers' lead horse racing analysts, Monique Vág, Robert Criscola and more give their best bets, all collected in our Belmont Stakes picks and predictions article.

 To qualify for the Belmont Stakes, a thoroughbred horse must be three years old and make the weight requirements (126-pound Colt/121-pound Filly).
 Horses that place Top 3 in either the Kentucky Derby or Preakness Stakes get automatic entry into the Belmont Stakes and all potential contenders must pay more than $100,000 in entry fees before getting a spot in the race.